Graduate Student Loan Programs

 ADDITIONAL PAYMENT OPTIONS

-Private Loan: You may borrow a private education loan for education-related expenses.
+Private Loans: You may borrow a private education loan for any education-related expenses listed in your Cost of Attendance.
 Generally this loan would come from a bank or from an education loan provider and may require a creditworthy cosigner.
 Mines does not have a preferred provider list.

 Payment Plan or 529 College Savings Plan: Our Bursar’s Office offers a payment plan where monthly payments can be made for your bill.
 View the Bursar’s Payment Option site for more information.